christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 And if you see an exchange that has a way higher BTC price for weeks on end, this price probably reflects the underlying conditions of dealing with the exchange.
 For instance, I found that exchanges with consistently higher BTC prices always had either higher withdrawal fees or a long withdrawal wait time.

-Quadriga, a Canadian bitcoin exchange, was the perfect example priced in counterparty risk.
+Quadriga, a Canadian bitcoin exchange, was the perfect example of priced in counterparty risk.
 In 2017, Quadriga was the most popular exchange in Canada.
-It had around 70\% of the Canadian market.
+It had around 70\\% of the Canadian market.
 But in 2018 it started to take longer and longer for cash withdrawals to arrive.
-And because of this, the BTC price was regularly 3\% higher than other exchanges even after all transaction fees, including deposits and withdrawals.
-Earning a 3\% return on arbitrage is insane.
+And because of this, the BTC price was regularly 3\\% higher than other exchanges even after all transaction fees, including deposits and withdrawals.
+Earning a 3\\% return on arbitrage is insane.
 But when you sold bitcoin and tried to withdraw cash it took a month to get from Quadriga to your bank account.
 This was obvious evidence of cash flow problems—waiting a week was typical.
-Waiting a month for cash meant you could do the arbitrage transaction once a month, for a 3\% return on your money per month.
-That's still an incredible return (43% a year).
-And I did this exact trade many times, making 3\% per trip.
-But Quadriga soon went bankrupt—the 3\% return existed because people knew that Quadriga was having problems.
+Waiting a month for cash meant you could do the arbitrage transaction once a month, for a 3\\% return on your money per month.
+That's still an incredible return (43\\% a year).
+And I did this exact trade many times, making 3\\% per trip.
+But Quadriga soon went bankrupt—the 3\\% return existed because people knew that Quadriga could go belly up.
 Arbitrageurs were worried about leaving cash with Quadriga and facing the risk that their withdrawal might never show up.
 So they demanded a much higher price for selling bitcoin.
 I got lucky, realized what was going on and stopped trading at Quadriga a while before they declared bankruptcy.
 I never received some of my final cash withdrawals but I still made good money.
-I was lucky, lots of people lost big.
+I was lucky⁠—lots of people lost big.

 Arbitrage is based on the law of one price—equivalent assets should always trade at the same price.
 But it turns out that cash holdings on different exchanges are not equivalent assets, even if the bitcoins are.
 Holding cash on some exchanges was riskier than others and thus the value of cash holdings on those exchanges was lower.
 This resulted in the appearance of differences in bitcoin prices when it was really a difference in the value of cash.